So Sad: Diddy Shares Heartfelt Tribute To Kim Porter On The 1-Year Anniversary Of Her Death

 I MISS YOU SOOOOOO MUCH.
 So much 💔.
 Every time I get sad I look at this video and it brings a smile to my face.
 I THANK GOD FOR THE PRECIOUS TIME HE ALLOWED US TO HAVE WITH YOU.
 I WISH YOU WERE HERE WITH US RIGHT NOW AND THIS WAS ALL A DREAM.
 I WILL NEVER GIVE UP ON THAT WISH.
 NEVER!!!
 Love you forever Kimberly Antwinette Goodwin Porter. ❤️

 Porter was only 47-years-old at the time of her death.
-She and Diddy had a 13 year relationship, sharing three children together.
+She and Diddy had a 13-year relationship, sharing three children together.
 So it’s understandable that he’s still grieving her loss.

+Not only that Diddy’s sons also paid tribute to their late mom.

+Christian Combs posted that he “missed” his mom and shared a sweet throwback of them on the beach.

 Comments